 A subsequent drop in pH that creates an acid intestinal environment adversely affects the normal intestinal microbiome.
 Disruption of the intestinal microbial balance leads to all kinds of problems, such as gaseous colic, diarrhea, leaky gut syndrome and accompanying systemic inflammation.
 High-grain diets, especially if five pounds or more are fed at one feeding, also contribute to the risk of gastric ulcers.

-A critical nutrient for any horse any time of the year is water.
+A critical nutrient for any horse at any time of the year is water.
 In winter, this is especially important because insufficient water intake often leads to impaction colic.

 Water should be ice-free at all times; horses drink better if water is at least 40-50 degrees Fahrenheit.
 Tank heaters and heated waterers in the barn are helpful to accomplish this but should be well-grounded to avoid incidental electric shock currents that would discourage drinking.
 These units should be checked at least once daily to ensure proper function and the presence of unfrozen water.

-Consider placement of water sources.
+Consider the placement of water sources.
 If the primary source of water is a distance from the barn, paddock or loafing shed, heavy snow and ice can render the water fairly inaccessible without the horse making a concerted effort.
 Any decrease in water intake potentially induces problems, especially with the digestive tract.
-Monitor a horse’s manure output, consistency and quality.
+Monitor a horse’s manure output, consistency, and quality.

 Hay requires considerable water for digestion, at least 2-4 pints of water per pound of feed.
 Under normal resting conditions in winter, a horse should consume at least 7-10 gallons of water a day, and far more—at least double—if exercised, especially if sweating.